CVanorio/ClimateAnalogDBandAPI/docs/PROCEDURES.md

             t.Year,
             t.Month,
             ROUND(SQRT(POW((a.NormPrecipitation - t.Precipitation), 2) / POW(a.StdDevPrecipitation, 2)), 2) AS Distance
-        FROM WICountyMonthlyPrecip_TEMP t
+        FROM TargetStateCountyMonthlyPrecip_TEMP t
         CROSS JOIN monthly_precipitation_norms a
-        WHERE t.CountyID = p_WICountyID
+        WHERE t.CountyID = p_TargetStateCountyID
           AND t.Month = a.Month;

     DECLARE CONTINUE HANDLER FOR NOT FOUND SET v_done = TRUE;